Esri/feedback-js-api-next/README.md

 ## TypeScript typings for AMD modules (deprecated)

-The typings for use with AMD modules in local builds are deprecated since 4.29 and will be retired at 4.31.
+The typings for use with AMD modules in local builds are deprecated since 4.29.
 They are included with the install of the npm package [`arcgis-js-api`](https://www.npmjs.com/package/arcgis-js-api), and can be used in two ways.

 ### Include a `///` directive in your main TypeScript file.